ArthurFDLR/speech-transcription-and-diarization/README.md

 ```

     Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.
-    WhisperModel is using WhisperSdpaAttention, but `torch.nn.functional.scaled_dot_product_attention` does not support `output_attentions=True` or `layer_head_mask` not None.
-Falling back to the manual attention implementation, but specifying the manual implementation will be required from Transformers version v5.0.0 onwards.
-This warning can be removed using the argument `attn_implementation="eager"` when loading the model.
     Whisper did not predict an ending timestamp, which can happen if audio is cut off in the middle of a word.
 Also make sure WhisperTimeStampLogitsProcessor was used during generation.